-How to Carve a Whole Chicken Just Like the Pros
+How to Cut a Whole Chicken Just Like the Pros

 Stop paying extra dough for chicken that is already cut up for you!
 Buy those fryers whole and learn how to cut up a whole chicken yourself!
 Not only will you save a ton of money, but you’ll also be able to cut portions that are tailored for your purposes.

 The F.N.
-Sharp Guide to Carving That Chicken
+Sharp Guide to Cutting Up That Chicken

 Any recipe is only as good as its ingredients, but the best recipes are prepared with the best tools.
 At F.N.
 Sharp, we have a selection of quality knives that can help you tackle any kitchen task, especially when it comes to those expensive cuts of meat!